sivy/monkinetic-2020-content/posts/2002-01-18-tell-us-how-you-really-feel.md

-Slug: tell-us-how-you-really-feel
+date: 2002-01-18
-Date: 2002-01-18
+slug: tell-us-how-you-really-feel
-Title: Tell us how you really feel
+title: Tell us how you really feel
-layout: post
+---

-Overheard at work today: &quot;There is no way in hell I&#39;m touching [that] code.&quot;
+Overheard at work today: "There is no way in hell I'm touching [that] code."